 Dine out Vancouver festival

 Imagine seventeen days of fine dining, sounds like a foodie’s paradise, doesn’t it?
 The festival held from January 15th to 31st each year, and sees all restaurants in Vancouver offer three course or more dinners at an affordable rate of $ 18 or more, during this festival lunch menus are usually slashed.
 Next years will be the 14th annual Vancouver dine out festival if you are a food lover don’t miss out.
-Full G

 The Vancouver international wine festival is simply the best show in Canada; it features wine makers from All over the world and also attracts wine lovers from all over the planet.
 The festival is held from February 23rd to March 1st of each year and is said to be one of the best consumer festival on the planet, just remember don’t drink and drive.

-Celtic festival in Vancouver
+Celtic Festival in Vancouver

 The Celtic fest is based on the feast of St Patrick or St Patrick’s festival, the festival is all about colorful costumes mostly green, vintage cars, floats and Irish dancers, the festival is held every march each year.
 This is a celebration of everything Irish from the beer to the music, but still manages to balance both family and adult fun.